 Lucy’s sister got married as soon as she reached the ‘legal’ age, which was 18 – just to get away from her dad.
 Lucy ‘lasted’ a bit longer.
 She phoned me before her wedding day: “You might be surprised that I’m marrying a man who is 10 years older than I’m,” she said.
 “While it was the norm a century ago, I know it looks pretty weird nowadays.
 With a more mature dad, I hope my children will be growing in a better environment and won’t see the hell I went through as a child…”

-Alex never talked about his family, but I had a feeling that there was a history of alcoholism in his family too, because Alex would never touch anything with alcohol, whether it was vodka, beer, wine or cider.
+Alex never talked about his family.
+It looked like his family did not care about him at all.
+I had a feeling that there was a history of alcoholism in his family too, because Alex would never touch anything with alcohol, whether it was vodka, beer, wine or cider.
 Not a drop.
 For that reason, other lads were always mocking him with their usual ‘you are not a man if you are not drinking’ tune.
 My gender helped in those cases – as none of that ‘be a man’ crap applied to me I could easily get those lads ‘out of tune’ to shut them up.

 I’m very proud of my friends.
 They did not have a good start in life, but they all managed to get their lives into a pretty good shape and provide safe, stable and loving environment for their children.
+They became wonderful teachers, doctors, train drivers, tradespeople.
 It was a hard work – and still is I’m sure.
-However they never complained, they never blamed their fate, they never gave up and while steadily getting up on their feet, they never put anyone down.
+However they never complained, they never blamed their fate or difficult childhood, they never gave up and while steadily getting up on their feet, they never put anyone down.

 I do admire their self-discipline, strength, determination and kind hearts.
 They are real heroes for me, the most beautiful people I’ve known.